slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

     * weakens the boss
 2. kill the elemental
 3. Boss tries to put out the fires
-    * shield them or relight them afterwords
+    * shield them or relight them afterwards
 4. snowstorm if all bonfires go out at the same time
     * makes it hard to see for a few seconds
     * teleports you randomly